upkie/.github/README.md

 # .github

-GitHub files for the Upkie project organization.
+Repository for the GitHub organization of the Upkie project.